Temporally Consistent Online Depth Estimation in Dynamic Scenes: Results and Discussion

 \subsection{Limitations}

-While our approach outperforms competing methods across datasets, we recognize that there is still a gap between our network and the empirical best cases in \cref{ssec:ablation_fusion}.
-Furthermore, when both current and previous frame estimates are wrong, our network cannot correct the error as the weights between current and previous estimates in the fusion process are bounded to $(0,1)$.
-Lastly, we design our network to look at the immediate preceding frame only.
+While \ours{} outperforms competing methods across datasets, we recognize that there is still a gap between \ours{} and the empirical best cases in \autoref{sssec:empirical_best}.
+Furthermore, \ours{} cannot correct errors when both current and previous frame estimates are wrong, as the weights between estimates in the fusion process are bounded to $(0,1)$.
+Lastly, we design \ours{} to look at the immediately preceding frame only.
 Exploiting more past information may potentially lead to performance improvement.